lgiorcelli-peya/interview-kata-rpg/kata-rpg/README.md

 1. Characters may belong to one or more Factions.
     - Newly created Characters belong to no Faction.

-1. A Character may Join or Leave one or more Factions.
+1. A RPGCharacter may Join or Leave one or more Factions.

 1. Players belonging to the same Faction are considered Allies.